-Starting to feel a little draining, no thanks to the increasing illnesses I kept collecting on my European Summer.
+Starting to feel a little drained, no thanks to the increasing number of illnesses I kept collecting on my European Summer.
 Good thing gelato fixes everything and some of the best gelato in town was right around the corner from our hostel.

-Recharged on ice cream and pizza, I was ready to take on another tapas crawl, or so I though.
+Recharged on ice cream and pizza, I was ready to take on another tapas crawl, or so I thought.

 Unfortunately for me an allergic reaction mixed with the illness that would not leave me alone drew my night to a close prematurely.
 However, I was somewhat relieved as I know we have another HUGE driving day ahead.